-You can install the throttle servo anywhere you chose, using the milled plywood mount that we supply (photo right).
-In the 260 for the 3W motor we glued it securely to the underside of the top of the fuselage, on a 10mm thick balsa block, with epoxy/milled fibre mixture, in front of the fuel tank.
+You can install the throttle servo anywhere you want, using the milled plywood mount that we supply (photo right).
+In the 300SX we securely glued it to the underside of the top of the fuselage, with epoxy/milled fibre mixture, just in front of the fuel tank.

-In a plane with a DA-100 and dual canisters, you could glue the mount to the side of the fuel tank base and use a balsa or carbon-tube pushrod through the firewall to the carburettor.
+In a plane with a DA-100 and dual canisters, you will be able to glue the mount to the side of the fuel tank base and use a balsa or carbon-tube pushrod through the firewall to the carburettor.
 We advise you not to mount it directly on the back of the firewall, due to higher vibration levels which can quickly 'kill' the servo.
 Note that all DA motors need quite a lot of servo throw to get the full throttle range, so make sure you can fit a long output arm on the servo.